 Meat-based or vegan, sausages take four forms:

 - Links.
-Most of the time they’re in an edible casing—a hot dog is the classic example.
-These sorts of sausages are commonly called links, since they commonly came in a chain with knots in the casing dividing one sausage from the next.
+These hot-dog style sausages come in a chain with knots in the casing dividing one sausage from the next.

 - Breakfast-style sausage.
 These are small patties that are fried up on each side, usually served with potatoes, pancakes, or eggs.